Sam Sacks of Sam Sacks Design talks her favorite design tactics to create that California interior design style

-The giant furry pendant in the image below paired with the elephant stool had my clients thinking I was nuts.
+The giant furry pendant paired with the elephant stool had my clients thinking I was nuts.
 Once it was in, they were in love.

 My contractor laughed when I asked him to install these doors in my old dining room, but they were such a hit that when we sold the house, the buyers insisted on keeping them.

 What trends do you see in furniture design these days?

 I try to steer clear of trends — anything gimmicky doesn’t have the longevity to withstand your investment.
 I’m a big fan of natural materials and playing with tension in texture and scale (think shiny vs, matte, an over-sized pendant over low furniture)

 What are some naturals that you use in your projects?

 Oiled wood floors, natural stone like onyx and marble, raffia, sisal, grass cloth, linen, wool — these are all materials that impart warmth.
 They have a humanity — they’re tactile, you want to touch them.